Boeing 747-400: Retirement and economic value

 Since the cost of replacing a 747-400 is high (an airline must purchase or lease another wide-body), some operators choose to fly the 747-400 to the conclusion of its accepted useful life and then scrap it.
 The current parts resale value for this aircraft has been reduced to its engines.
 When a 26-year-old 747-400 owned by Delta flew through a violent hailstorm, the company indicated it was likely the aircraft would be scrapped.
 George Dimitroff, head of valuations for FlightGlobal, estimated the aircraft's value before the incident at about $8 million.
 He noted that this was not the same as its insured value.
 As discussed in the section on 747-400 converted freighters, there is no longer a viable economic model for converting retired passenger 747-400 aircraft into dedicated freighters, so most retired passenger aircraft will likely be scrapped.

-Several airlines have retired their 747-400s from the trans-pacific market.
-Remaining operators in 2014 included EVA Air, Qantas, Virgin Atlantic, British Airways and United.
+Several airlines have retired their 747-400s from the trans-pacific market since early 2010s.
+Remaining operators in 2014 included EVA Air, Qantas, Virgin Atlantic, British Airways and United Airlines.
 United's deployment of them also reflected a change in emphasis from Asian hubs to domestic hubs.
 On January 11, 2017, United announced it would begin phasing out its 747-400s and made its last 747 flight on November 7 that year.
-Delta Airlines was the last US airline to operate the Boeing 747, retiring the last of the 747-400 fleet it inherited from Northwest Airlines in December 2017.
-British Airways, the largest passenger 747-400 operator, announced that they will be phasing out their 747-400 fleet in February 2024, British Airways will replace its Boeing 747-400s with the Airbus A350-1000.
-Lufthansa will be retiring their 747-400 fleet in 2025 as they are being replaced by the Boeing 777x and the Boeing 747-8i.
-KLM will be retiring their 747-400 Combi and Passenger fleet in 2020 as they are being replaced by the Boeing 777-300ER, the Boeing 787-10 Dreamliner, and the Airbus A350-900.
-However, KLM announced it plans to retire its last Boeing 747-400 by January 1, 2021, instead of 2020 due to delivery delays for the new wide-body twin jets.
+Delta Air Lines was the last US airline to operate the Boeing 747, retiring the last of the 747-400 fleet it inherited from Northwest Airlines in December 2017.